brantondemoss/brantondemoss.github.io/writing/garden/index.md

 That’s emergence - qualitatively new behavior at greater scale.
 In each moment, every particle of water is still following the underlying laws/patterns of physics.
 It simply took the right context for this behavior to emerge.
 We are *allowed* to talk about the individual particles of water, and the laws that govern their motion (quantum mechanics), but we can also talk about the properties and behavior of the whole system (for example, using the equations of hydrodynamics).
-This second view is a little imprecise and approximate, but it's extremely *useful*, and there's no way we could do fluid dynamics simulations using quantum mechanics (too complicated!) even though it must be the case that you in principle *could*.
+This second view is a little imprecise and approximate, but it's extremely *useful*, and there's no way we could do fluid dynamics simulations using quantum mechanics (too complicated!) even though it must be the case that you in principle *could*.[^17]

-The alternative is that there are genuinely new rules at different levels of scale (this perspective is called strong-emergence), but it’s not clear that this perspective is consistent with our best understanding of physics, and it would have dramatic implications for fundamental ideas like locality/relativity (but let’s leave that aside).

 The funny thing about “wetness” is that you could reasonably say it’s totally fake - all there is, is the underlying laws of physics.
 The same could be said of cells.
 A single cell is “alive”, but it is made of only “dead” things.